Juliette Bonkoungou: Achievements

-As a minister, Bonkoungou took on responsibility for public employment.
+As a Minister, Bonkoungou took on responsibility for public employment.
 She wrote proposals for the redefinition of the role and missions of the state and carried out an organizational and functional audit of the country's ministries and state organisations.
 Her dissertation at the School of Commerce in Paris was on the opportunities for using solar power in Burkina Faso.

 She was head of the National Expert Group of the United Nations in the matter of public administration and finance in August 1995 with responsibility for the session preparation specialist of ONU on the public administration of development in December 1995 and was its member since October 1993.
 She has also presented papers and led sessions at seminars, conferences and workshops on the questions of institutional reforms and of good governance in Burkina Faso.
 She has also been honorary president and member of many associations working for the interests of women and children.
 She was a founding member of the association of women lawyers of Burkina Faso.

 Political career

-As a member of the Congress for Democracy and Progress she was elected as a Member of the National Assembly in May 1997.
+As a member of the Congress for Democracy and Progress (CDP), Bonkoungou was elected as a Member of the National Assembly of Burkina Faso in May 1997.
 She was also a municipal councillor of her home city Koudougou, the third largest city in Burkina Faso.
-She served for seven years as minister of Civil Service and Administrative Modernization.
-In 1997 she was appointed president of the Economic and Social Council where she served for three years before being appointed as ambassador of Burkina Faso in Canada.
+She served for seven years as Minister of Civil Service and Administrative Modernization.
+In 1997, she was appointed president of the Economic and Social Council where she served for three years, before being appointed as Ambassador of Burkina Faso to Canada.

 Diplomatic career

-In her position as ambassador, Bonkoungou has organized some traditional celebrations of Burkina Faso in Canada, which allows people from other countries to know more about her country, as well as being a reminder of home for people from Burkina Faso living abroad.
-One of her goals is to change the negative image of Africa and to promote the realities of Africa to Canadians.
+As Ambassador of Burkina Faso to Canada, Bonkoungou organized traditional celebrations of Burkina Faso in Canada, which allowed people from other countries to know more about her country, as well as being a reminder of home for people from Burkina Faso living abroad.
+One of her goals was to change the negative image of Africa and to promote the realities of Africa to Canadians.

 Charitable work and honors

-On 23 August 2003 the population of Koudougou received 26 tons of cereals from her, an act she describes as her contribution to the fight against famine in her native town.
+On 23 August 2003 the population of Koudougou received 26 tons of cereals from Bonkoungou, an act she described as her contribution to the fight against famine in her native town.
 She is also the patron of many associations.
-She has been named officer of national order of Burkina Faso; grand officer of the "Lion du Senegal"; winner of the "Mémorial africain" of the Panafrican Institute of Lugano in 1999 and the last and recent one, the aware of Canada’s image of Africa.
+She has been named Officer of national order of Burkina Faso; rand officer of the "Lion du Senegal"; winner of the "Mémorial Africain" of the Pan African Institute of Lugano in 1999 and the last and the award of Canada's image of Africa.